How to choose Rake for Small Rocks & Gravel

 Features:

-• This garden rake with 14 sharp tines, which make it could pierce into any kind of soil and serve to dig, loosen soil efficiently.
+• This garden rake has 14 sharp tines, which can pierce into any kind of soil and serve to dig and loosen soil efficiently.

-• The handle of the dirt rake is made of multiple pieces, you could custom the length as you like.
+• The handle of the dirt rake is made of multiple pieces, you could customize the length as you like.

-• The blade of the bow rake is attached to the pole securely, it could withstand the heavy work in the garden.
+• The blade of the bow rake is attached to the pole securely, so it can withstand the heavy work in the garden.

-What types of Rake for Small Rocks & Gravel are Available and Which One is Right for You?
+What types of Rake for Small Rocks and gravel are Available, and Which is Right for You?

 When buying a rake for small stones and gravel, we advise you to choose the durable material from which they are made.
 Therefore, a stainless steel rake is suitable for small stones and gravel.